satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).
-This would facilitate collaborative research and would also ensure that optimal decisions are taken at every stage in the evolution of a project.
+This would facilitate collaborative research and would also ensure that optimal decisions are taken at every stage in the evolution of a project thus improving the quality of the investigation.
 Our proposed re-design of the current peer review system focuses on post-publication review, and incorporates ideas from code review systems associated with open source software development.
 Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 Acknowledgements